How To Go Gluten-Free And Dairy-Free

 5. Relief From Skin Conditions

 Gluten sensitivity can contribute to eczema, psoriasis, or dermatitis herpetiformis.
-Adopting a gluten-free diet may alleviate symptoms by removing gluten as a potential irritant, promoting healthier and clearer skin for those affected.
+Adopting a gluten-free diet may alleviate symptoms by removing gluten as a potential trigger, promoting healthier, clearer skin for those affected.

 6. Weight Management